theheshamraza/theheshamraza/README.md

 </h3>

 <p align="center">
- I believe technology should act as a support system, strengthening the real world experience rather than replacing it.
+ “I believe technology should act as a support system, strengthening the real world experience rather than replacing it.”

 I am currently learning, experimenting, and building projects to strengthen my academic & technical foundation while preparing for future opportunities in engineering and technology.